| | | | | | | | | |

 Ingredients You’ll Need:

-(For exact measurements and quantities, please scroll down to the recipe card at the bottom of this post.)
+(For exact measurements, please scroll down to the printable recipe card at the bottom of this post.)

-Labeled ingredients laid out on a marble board.
+Ingredients for peanut butter buckeyes recipe laid out on a marble board.

-• Coconut Oil: I prefer to make this peanut butter buckeyes recipe using refined coconut oil in my cooking because it has a neutral flavor (as opposed to extra virgin coconut oil that has a strong coconut taste).
-Alternatively, you may also use vegan butter instead.
-If you are not lactose-intolerant, you may use butter instead, but I would not recommend that you substitute the coconut oil with other vegetable oils because this is a no-bake recipe and you need an oil that solidifies at low temperatures to keep the dough firm and easily shapeable.
+• Coconut Oil: I prefer using refined coconut oil in this buckeyes recipe because it has a neutral flavor (as opposed to extra virgin coconut oil that has a strong coconut taste).
+You may also use vegan butter instead.
+If you are not lactose-intolerant, you may use butter instead, but I would not recommend that you substitute the coconut oil with other vegetable oils in this peanut butter buckeyes recipe because you need an oil that solidifies at low temperatures to keep the dough firm and easily shapeable.

 • Coconut Flour: I use coconut flour because it is lower in carbohydrates and because of its ability to soak up moisture, but you can also substitute it with gluten-free flour (I would add a little bit more flour than the amount of coconut flour specified, but it depends on your blend.
 Add a bit of flour at a time until the dough is easily shapable).

-How to Make No-Bake Peanut Butter Balls:
+How to Make No-Bake Peanut Butter Buckeyes:

 1. Prepare Peanut Butter Dough